ivopashov/smgalumni/README.md

 registration functionality, account managament, search for people, news.

 In the next phases will be implemented a forum and peer to peer ads space.

+ATM this site is developped solely by me (Ivaylo Pashov) but i will utilize pull requests in the future.